ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ## **What is action?**

 All actions are processes.
 Any process is performed by some subject.
-Each action can be defined as a process of solving some task, i.e. as a process of achieving the given goal with the given conditions.
+Each action can be defined as a process of solving some problem, i.e. as a process of achieving the given goal with the given conditions.
 Each action denotes some transformation carried out in the external environment or in the memory of some system.

 Like an agent, an action has a specification.
 This specification includes: class, arguments, state, result.
-The specification of an action is called a problem (task).
+The specification of an action is called a problem (problem).

 ## **ScAction**

 The sc-machine provides `ScAction` class to handle actions in sc-memory.
 You can't use constructors of this class, because they are private.
 Use `ScAgentContext` to create action with provided class or use the existing one.
+All methods of this class work directly with the knowledge base, there is no local cache.

 ```cpp
 // Find action class and create action.